Ephibbs/flowtoken/README.md

 To lower the memory footprint, disable animations by setting the `animation` parameter to `null` on any completed messages.

+If using tailwind with generated markdown, be sure to setup tailwind typography: [https://github.com/tailwindlabs/tailwindcss-typography](here)

+and add `prose lg:prose-md prose-pre:p-0 prose-pre:m-0 prose-pre:bg-transparent` to your flowtoken markdown container.

 ## StreamText

 Here is a simple example of how to use the `StreamText` component from FlowToken, which does not render markdown: